monikastrah/431-2020/projects/projectA/proposal_notes_2020-10-06.md

 ## Notes from 2020-10-06

 - The next revisions are due Thursday morning.
 If you submit a revision on Wednesday, we'll get to it as soon as possible.
+- The **grade** that is posted on Canvas if you need a revision is **NOT** your grade.
+It is the count of how many (out of the 13 elements) on the Checklist you have successfully completed.
+You need to meet all 13 standards to be approved.
+- Your grade on the proposal will be determined when you have an accepted proposal.
+Those grades are 25 for people who are accepted at the first deadline, and decreases by 10% for each subsequent deadline, so we anticipate that virtually all students will need to revise will wind up with a grade on the proposal of either 20 or 22.5 points out of a possible 25.
 - Note that Canvas has now been adjusted to mark as LATE only those revisions arriving after 9 AM Thursday.
 - If you need an extension on the revision for an emergency, contact Dr. Love directly via email, please.
 - People who need additional revisions after this pass will all have the same deadline, and I'll announce that Thursday.